monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 ### Adopting Software Engineering mindset

 Embracing Vibe Coding means adopting an engineering mindset rather than a "quick fix" mentality.
 It combines strategic thinking with technical awareness.
-We're not just users of AI tools - we're architects of solutions.
+We're not just users of AI tools, we're architects of solutions.

 **Question everything the AI produces.** Start by developing a questioning mindset.
 When AI generates code, examine it critically.
 Does it handle edge cases?
 Is it secure?
 Will it scale?
-This isn't about doubting the AI - it's about ensuring our solutions are robust.
+This isn't about doubting the AI, it's about ensuring our solutions are robust.
 Think of yourself as the quality gatekeeper.

 **Embrace the "why" behind decisions.** Understanding the "why" behind code choices makes us better builders.
 When the AI suggests an approach, explore the trade-offs.
 What alternatives exist?
 What are the implications for performance, maintainability, and security?
 This knowledge helps us make informed decisions and request better solutions.

 **Think beyond the immediate problem.** Consider the broader context of your solutions.
-Software doesn't exist in isolation - it connects with other systems, serves real users, and evolves over time.
+Software doesn't exist in isolation, it connects with other systems, serves real users, and evolves over time.
 By thinking systematically, we create solutions that aren't just functional today but remain valuable tomorrow.

 **Adopt a security-first mindset.** Security thinking is now part of everyone's toolkit.
 We validate inputs, protect data, and assume our code will face challenges.
-This isn't paranoia - it's professional responsibility.
+This isn't paranoia, it's professional responsibility.
 By building security awareness, we create software that earns and maintains user trust.

 **Value simplicity and clarity.** Embrace simplicity as a design principle.
 The best solutions are often the most elegant.
 If the AI generates complex code, we have the power to request cleaner alternatives.
 Clear, maintainable code is a gift to our future selves and our collaborators.

 ### Following SDLC Principles

-Software Development Lifecycle (SDLC) isn't just for traditional programmers - it's a powerful framework that helps us create better software regardless of how we build it.
+Software Development Lifecycle (SDLC) isn't just for traditional programmers, it's a powerful framework that helps us create better software regardless of how we build it.
 And trust me, following these principles will save you so much headache down the road.

 **Planning Phase:** Start with clarity about what you're building.
 Document your product requirements, define success criteria, and identify key stakeholders.
-This isn't bureaucracy - it's setting yourself up for success.
+This isn't bureaucracy, it's setting yourself up for success.
 When we know exactly what we want to achieve, we can communicate it clearly to the AI.
 Create test scenarios early: "When this happens, the system should respond this way."
 This preparation transforms vague ideas into concrete specifications.

 **Design Phase:** Visualize your system's architecture.
 Create the database design and user interface mockups.
 How will components interact?
 What's the user journey?
-Define your non-functional requirements - performance targets, security standards, accessibility needs.
+Define your non-functional requirements, performance targets, security standards, accessibility needs.
 Share these with the AI as foundational context.
 You're not just requesting code; you're architecting a solution.

 **Development Phase:** Craft your prompts strategically.
 Break complex requirements into clear, logical steps.
 Instead of "build an app," try something like: "Create a user registration system with email validation, bcrypt password hashing, and rate limiting for spam prevention."
 Precision in equals precision out.